McCarthy says Trump reiterated his support for Speakership bid

 McCarthy secured 203 votes on the first and second ballots then 202 on the third.
 Democrats remained united throughout all three rounds of voting, with caucus leader Hakeem Jeffries (D-N.Y.) securing 212 votes on each ballot.

-The same 19 Republicans voted against him in all three rounds, and the group gained another member on the third ballot.
+The same 19 Republicans voted against McCarthy in all three rounds, and the group gained another member on the third ballot.

 McCarthy on Tuesday night detailed Trump’s perspective on the current state of the Speaker race and what the path forward should look like.